Updated: Jun 22

-When (inevitably) doubts start to creep in that your goals aren’t that important, or even that you’ll never accomplish them, you’ve got to remember what made you want to change something in the first place!
+When (inevitably) doubts start to creep in that your goals aren’t that important or you’ll never accomplish them, you’ve got to remember what made you want to change something in the first place!
 Maybe you hate working in a mess, so getting more organized was your priority.
 Perhaps you want to get back to reading like you used to.
 Remind yourself of why stories touch you in the first place.
 Or maybe your goal is related to your fitness.
 Define ‘health’ for yourself and think of what your life will (not would) look like once you reach your goals.
-In truth, it’s all about consciously shifting our perspectives from the standpoint of predicting failure to predicting gradual, though eventual success.
+In truth, it’s all about consciously shifting our perspectives from predicting failure to predicting gradual, though eventual success.

 Most of all, this time of year shouldn’t be a time of punishment or self-loathing.
 When you realize that you can wholly value where you’re at in this present moment and want to change aspects of your life, you’ll see just how powerful it is to choose how you approach the curveballs of life.
-The day when we can control every facet of our lives is - I hate to say - never going to come.
+The day when we can control every facet of our lives is - I hate to say - never coming.
 Still, what we can control is how we consciously move forward.
 There’s no moving backward here.

 Make small adjustments.
 Be patient with yourself.
 Above all else, recognize that YOU are worth this discomfort.
 But actually, most of all?
 Eat the peanut butter (or whatever your equivalent is ;)